 Let’s talk about stress and overwhelm and how we can (and should) stop wearing busyness as a badge of honor.
-Transitioning to working for yourself in your online business as an entrepreneur can be challenging.
+Going from a working a 9-5 to working for yourself with an online business can be challenging.
 Whether coming from being a working mom or a stay at home mom, the same still holds true: the faster you can adjust to this new life as a mom entrepreneur, the faster you can settle into it and truly enjoy this season.

 This was 100% me.

 Figuring out how to be less stressed so I could enjoy my business, my kids, and my life as an entrepreneur (and life in general) was a HUGE focus for me for the first 2 years of working from home.

 I was reflecting with a friend one day, and I realized that I’m really not that stressed anymore.
 It’s a HUGE contrast from when I worked in my 9-5 job and even when I started working from home.

 Since I know so many of you are either preparing to quit your job OR you’ve already made that leap and it feels like you’re barely holding your head above water, I’m here to help you get to a place that’s less stressed and more motivation, joy and peace.

 Here are my tips that I hope will make things more enjoyable as you pursue your calling to be an entrepreneur.

 8 key things to reduce stress and overwhelm as a work at home mom